Get

 Image Credit: Melanie Hogue, Pixabay

-Cats kill billions of birds each year—if not more.
-While it is hard to know exactly how many birds and other animals each cat kills, we do know that it has a serious impact on the environment.
-In some cases, cats are even pushing birds to extinction.
+Outdoor cats kill billions of birds each year—if not more.
+While it is hard to know exactly how many birds and other animals, such as rodents and lizards, each cat kills, we do know that it has a serious impact on the environment.
+In some cases, cats have contributed to the extinction of some species of birds.
 Therefore, it is in your best interest to keep your cat indoors as much as possible.

 Plus, this is safer for your cat as well.
 The outdoors can be an extremely dangerous place for a cat.
 On top of cars and predators, cats can also catch diseases (which can harm them and the environment).